Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gnuplot/README.md

   * Needed to add `--without-latex` to `configopts` as the makefiles did not honour `--prefix` for this option and tried to install files in a system directory.

+### Version 5.4.6 from CPE 22.12 on

+  * Trivial version bump of the 5.4.3 EasyConfig.